 - The PHA will extend the term an additional thirty (30) days or a total of 150 days from the beginning of the initial term if the family needs and request an extension as a reasonable accommodation to make the program accessible to and usable by a family member with a disability.
 No additional extensions shall be granted. - A family may submit a written request for an extension of the voucher time period.
-All requests for extensions must be received prior to the expiration date of the voucher. - Extensions are permissible at the discretion of the PHA up to a maximum of an additional 60 days primarily for these reasons: - Extenuating circumstances such as hospitalization or a family emergency for an extended period of time which has affected the family's ability to find a unit within the initial sixty-day period.
-Verification is required. - The PHA is satisfied that the family has made a reasonable effort to locate a unit, including seeking the assistance of the PHA, throughout the initial sixty-day period.
+All requests for extensions must be received prior to the expiration date of the voucher. - Extensions are permissible at the discretion of the PHA up to a maximum of an additional 60 days for a total of 120 days primarily for these reasons: - Extenuating circumstances such as hospitalization or a family emergency for an extended period of time which has affected the family's ability to find a unit within the initial sixty-day or one hundred twenty-day period.
+Verification is required. - The PHA is satisfied that the family has made a reasonable effort to locate a unit, including seeking the assistance of the PHA, throughout the initial sixty-day or one hundred twenty-day period.
 A completed search record is not required. - The family was prevented from finding a unit due to disability accessibility requirements or large size number of bedrooms unit requirement.
 The Search Record is not part of the required verification. - The PHA extends in one or more increments.
-Unless approved by the Program Director, no more than 2 extensions of 30 days or less will be granted and never for a total of more than an additional sixty days except for reasonable accommodation to families with a person with disabilities.
+Unless approved by the Program Director, no more than 2 extensions of 30 days or less will be granted and never for a total of more than an additional sixty days for a total of one hundred twenty days except for reasonable accommodation to families with a person with disabilities.